 10. Central Park Has a “Wealth” Catwalk

 Speaking of Central Park, not only will you find lots of birds there but it was once a place for New York’s elite to show off.
 Central Park’s Mall has the only straight path in the entire park leading up to Bethesda Terrace.
-But at the end of the 19th-century, New Yorkers would know it as the Promenade.
+But at the end of the 19th century, New Yorkers would know it as the Promenade.

 Many parks had one with the specific intention of allowing wealthy people to strut along in their finery.
 This was so other people (also strutting in fine clothes) could see them and admire each other’s wealth.
 Central Park was the place to strut the catwalk in New York.

 We do not know what New York’s elite would make of us in our practical travel gear.
 Lucky for us, there is plenty more to do in New York these days than walk up and down a path.